 The 21st century has been a boon when it comes to improvement in kitchen technology.
-It is evolving...

-ry ago.
+The demands and requirements of chefs today are not the same as they were a century ago.
 No wonder, technology kept evolving to fit the bill.
-An incredible number of changes have been witnessed from the time when pressure cookers were considered the height and why? of technology.
-Equipment like evolved over the years?
-The 21st century has been a boon when it comes to improvement in kitchen technology.
-The demands and requirements of chefs today are not the same as they were a centu- How has this technology Emerson circulators for sous vide cooking, dehydrators for producing candy-like fruits and vegetables, powders that turn a salad dressing into flavoursome dust, and centrifugal machines for filtration have turned the grandma's kitchen into a lab den for some - a fantasy land for the technoholics!
+An incredible number of changes have been witnessed from the time when pressure cookers were considered the height of technology.
+Equipment like Emerson circulators for sous vide cooking, dehydrators for producing candy-like fruits and vegetables, powders that turn a salad dressing into flavoursome dust, and centrifugal machines for filtration have turned the grandma's kitchen into a lab den for some - a fantasy land for the technoholics!
 Truly, I believe that the kitchen space is an inspiration for an innovator.
 There is simply no dearth of ideas on how one can improve this or that to enhance the cooking process.
 After all, changing lifestyles offer little time for domestic purposes necessitate these changes today.

-Being a chef, what is your favourite equipment My favourite gizmo as a chef is the humble kitchen knife.
+Being a chef, what is your favourite equipment and why?
+My favourite gizmo as a chef is the humble kitchen knife.
 From high-carbon Japanese knifes that come in various sizes and shapes to a swordsized tuna knife or a European paring knife that is used for performing the finest work on a vegetable, there is not a variation that I cannot create today by reaching into my knife bag to rustle up some magical innovations.
 These novelties along with the help of some modern tech are laying the basis for tomorrow's innovations.
 I look forward to what great kitchen products the world will be filled with in the near future.
 APPOINTMENTS

-★ Sanjay Kaushik

-Chief Operating Officer

-Raviz Hotels & Resorts

-Raviz Hotels & Resorts has appointed Sanjay Kaushik as their Chief Operating Officer.
+★ Sanjay Kaushik Chief Operating Officer Raviz Hotels & Resorts Raviz Hotels & Resorts has appointed Sanjay Kaushik as their Chief Operating Officer.
 He brings with him 22 years of experience in the hotel industry and has a proven track record in business turnarounds.
-In his career in the industry, Kaushik has worked with the ITC Maurya

-Sheraton, Carlson, and IHG.
+In his career in the industry, Kaushik has worked with the ITC Maurya Sheraton, Carlson, and IHG.
 In the new role, he will be responsible for designing and implementing business strategies, plans, and procedures as well as establishing policies that promote the vision of the company.
 He will also participate in expansion activities of the group.